 It is difficult to ascertain why the commemoration of Valentinus was used to supplant, uplift, and supercede the already-existing commemoration of Lupercus, but that’s what happened.
 Yet, very little of the trappings of modern St. Valentine’s Day have anything to do with the historical Valentinus.

 And that’s really a shame, since Valentinus was as important as perhaps Socrates or Pythagoras, and yet most of us only associate him with the silly commercialism of Lupercalia’s remnants.
-Certainly it’s possible that the Church engineered this substitution so that people would elevate their practices on this day, though there is no evidence that that has happened.
+Certainly it’s possible that the Church engineered this substitution so that men would quit chasing women through the streets on this day.